 Madeline nodded, still trying to take it all in.

 “And there will be other types of training as well,” he continued.
 “I’ll have to teach you to ride, for one.
 But don’t concern yourself with that right now.
 First things first, and you’ve already been hit with enough today.
 How about we eat?”

 “Sounds good,” she replied as she followed him out and back into the kitchen.

-He didn’t have a kitchen table, so they took the bags out to the coffee table and Madeline took a seat on the floor.
-Levi indicated he was going to make them some tea, and disappeared back into the kitchen for a while.
-Trying to quell her internal thoughts, she began to remove the take-out cartons from the paper bags as normally as if she had been visiting a friend on a Saturday night.
+They took the bags out to the coffee table, and Madeline took a seat on the floor.
+Levi indicated he was going to make them some tea and disappeared back into the kitchen for a while.
+Trying to quell her internal thoughts, she began to remove the take-out cartons from the paper bags as casually as if she had been visiting a friend on a Saturday night.
 Sitting cross-legged, she rested her elbows on the table and cracked a pair of chopsticks apart.
-She wasn’t sure what he had ordered, but could identify one of the cartons as broccoli and beef.
+She wasn’t sure what he had ordered but could identify one of the cartons as broccoli and beef.
 The second one was some kind of chicken, and it had a bit of a citrus smell to it.